-Observers monitored the stimuli for brief changes in orientation, and the accuracy of correctly identifying the orientation change was calculated for each condition and each stimulus location.
-Behavioral performance exhibited a vertical meridian asymmetry (Figure 2).
-To quantify the VMA, we computed the ratio of accuracy for stimuli on the lower vertical meridian versus the meridian, upper vertical averaged across observers.
-A ratio of 1 indicated no difference for the two locations, while a ratio greater than 1 indicated higher accuracy for lower than for upper vertical meridian stimuli.
-This ratio was greater than 1 for the spatial frequency stimuli hiqh but close to 1 for the low spatial frequency stimuli (Figure 2D).
-A two-way repeated measures ANOVA, with size and spatial frequency as factors, revealed a significant main effect of spatial frequency (F(1, 4) = 7.73, p < .05) but no other effects.
+the ratio of accuracy for stimuli on the lower vertical meridian versus the upper vertical meridian, averaged across observers.
+A ratio of 1 indicated no difference for the two locations, whereas a ratio greater than 1 indicated higher accuracy for lower than for upper vertical meridian stimuli.
+This ratio was greater than 1 for the high-spatialfrequency stimuli but close to 1 for the low-spatialfrequency stimuli (Figure 2D).
+A two-way repeated measures ANOVA, with size and spatial frequency as factors, revealed a significant main effect of spatial frequency, F(1, 4) = 7.73, p < .05, but no other effects.
 By comparison, there was no reliable asymmetry between the left and right sides along the horizontal meridian (Figure 2C, p > .3).
-Likewise, for the control experiment with diagonal stimulus locations, there was no asymmetry between upper and lower
+Likewise, for the control experiment with diagonal stimulus locations, there was no asymmetry between upper and lower visual fields (Figure 2D, open triangle, t(15) = 0.59, p > .5, n = 16 scans across the two observers who participated in the control experiment).